-Little Mix Jade Thirlwall: Age, Instagram And Boyfriend Details Revealed
+Little Mix Jade Thirlwall: Parents, Age and Boyfriend Jed Elliott Revealed

-Jade Thirlwall is one member of the biggest girl group Little Mix and here are all the vital details you need to know about her from social media to her romance with Jed Elliot.
+Jade Thirlwall is one member of the biggest girl group Little Mix but what do we know about her?
+Who are her parents?
+How old is she?
+Details revealed.

 Little Mix beauty Jade Thirlwall has been making headlines thanks to her amazing support of the LGTBQ+ community - but what do we really know about her?

-Taking it back to basics, we find out all the vital and important details about the Cheat Codes singer and Little Mix member including her age, Instagram and relationship with boyfriend Jed Elliot.
+Taking it back to basics, we find out all the vital and important details about the 'Woman Like Me' singer and Little Mix member including her age, parents and relationship with boyfriend Jed Elliot.

 Here are all the facts you need to know about Perrie Edwards, Jesy Nelson and Leigh-Anne Pinnock’s bandmate: